turingschool/front-end-curriculum/lessons/getusermedia-api.md

 };
 ```

 Remember we said the `video` element was a special HTML Media Element.
 This is where we are going to use that special API to leverage the events and methods on our video.
 In this code, we are setting an event handler for the `onloadedmetadata` event of our video.
 This event will fire whenever our video metadata (e.g. the source) is ready.
 When it's ready, we use another special method on the video element called `play` to play our stream.
-Take a look at the [HTML Media Element API](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement) to see additional events and methods that are available to us with video elements.
+Take a look at the [HTML Media Element API](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement) to see additional events and methods that are available to us with video and audio elements.

 ### Media Element Controls
 Media Elements (`video` and `audio` tags) can take an optional attribute `controls`.
 If we add this attribute to our video element: